-The FDA's accelerated approval of FILSPARI is limited to adults with primary IgAN who are at risk of rapid disease progression, generally a UPCR $\geq 1.5$ gram/gram.
+The FDA's accelerated In September 2024, the FDA granted full approval of FILSPARI is limited to slow kidney function decline in adults with primary IgAN who are at risk of rapid disease progression, generally a UPCR ≥ 1.5 gram/gram.
 The continued approval of FILSPARI may be contingent upon confirmation of a clinical benefit in the Phase 3 PROTECT Study.
-In September 2023, we announced data from the Phase 3 PROTECT Study as further described herein, including in the risk factor titled "Our future prospects are highly dependent upon our ability to successfully develop and execute commercialization strategies for our products, including FILSPARI, and to attain market acceptance among physicians, patients and healthcare payers."
+In September 2023, we announced data from the Phase 3 PROTECT Study as further described herein, including in the risk factor titled "Our future prospects are highly dependent upon our ability to successfully develop and execute commercialization strategies for our products, including FILSPARI, and to attain market acceptance among physicians, patients and healthcare payers." progression.
 Any future regulatory approvals that sparsentan or any of our other product candidates receives may be subject to significant limitations on the approved indicated uses for which the product may be marketed or to the conditions of approval, or contain requirements for potentially costly post-marketing testing, including Phase 4 clinical trials, and surveillance to monitor the safety and efficacy of the product candidate.